SeaKoala/Tower-of-Zoom/README.md

 1. ***Gain Measurements of All parts.*** This is neccessary for centering everything on robot.
 2. ***Build the dang improved robot.***
-      -Model in Fusion/any CAD
+      - Model in Fusion/any CAD
-      -Figure out what's gong on with Code
+      - Figure out what's gong on with Code

 ### Needs:
 1. Obviously to balance!